Introduction: DIY Indoor Outdoor Concrete Lamp 2

 I used a piece metal flashing to create the concrete form.

-First I marked the metal flashing for the bottom of the form, I made this 5 inches tall.
-Next, I marked 2 inches above the first line.
-At this point, you will have two parallel line.
+First, I marked the metal flashing for the bottom of the form.
+I made this 5 inches tall.
+Next, I marked two inches above the first line.
+At this point, you will have two parallel lines.

-Next, I took two 1 inch rubber seal and follow the line going around the interior.
-Following the line I drew out.
+Next, I took two one-inch rubber seals and followed the line going around the interior.
+Following the line, I drew out.
 I did this twice which gave me a two-inch path around the interior of the flashing.
 This part will shrink the interior, which will make the concrete fit right over.

 Step 3: Mixing the Concrete

-Take a piece of aluminum foil, place it down on a flat surface.
-Then I trace the vase and then the foam cup as shown.
-Use hot glue to secure the cup then the flashing to the marking.
+Take a piece of aluminum foil.
+Then, place it down on a flat surface.
+Then, trace the vase and then the foam cup (as shown).
+Use hot glue to secure the cup, then the flashing to the marking.